One person, start to finish.

 One round of revisions is built into the flat fee.
 If after that you still don't want it, you owe me nothing and we shake hands.
 That's the deal, plainly.

-Right now I focus on one-pagers because they're what most local shops actually need.
+Right now I focus on one-pagers because they're what most small businesses actually need.
 If you need something bigger, I'll be honest about whether I'm the right person, and refer you on if not.

 The site you're reading is the work.
 If this page reads as careful to you, that's what your site will read like too.
 I have a few private mockups I'll happily text you if you want to see another tone.

-One sentence is enough.
-The name of the shop and the closest cross street, that's all I need to start.
+A short brief is enough to start.
+The business name, what you do, and what you'd like the site to do.
 I'll send back a real mockup at a temporary URL inside of two days, no obligation, nothing to sign.
-If you like it we talk about the rest.
-If you don't, we shake hands.
+If you like it, we talk about the rest.
+If not, no hard feelings.
 Yours, Will.
 Reachable any day, including during the school year